expo/expo/docs/pages/modules/module-api.md

 ### `AsyncFunction`

-Defines a JavaScript function that always returns a `Promise` and whose native code is by default dispatched on the different thread that the JavaScript runtime runs on.
+Defines a JavaScript function that always returns a `Promise` and whose native code is by default dispatched on the different thread than the JavaScript runtime runs on.

 #### Arguments